mlpack/mlpack/doc/quickstart/python.md

 Installing the mlpack bindings for Python is straightforward.
 It's easy to use `conda` or `pip` to do this:

+Before installing, ensure that you are using Python 3.8 or newer.
+It is also recommended to install mlpack inside a virtual environment to avoid dependency conflicts.

 ```sh
 pip install mlpack
 ```